daniel-sh-au/004_school-district-analysis/README.md

   * Old District Summary: ![District_Summary_Old](https://github.com/daniel-sh-au/UofT_DataBC_Module04_school-district-analysis/blob/main/Resources/results_district_sum_old.PNG)
   * New District Summary: ![District_Summary_New](https://github.com/daniel-sh-au/UofT_DataBC_Module04_school-district-analysis/blob/main/Resources/results_district_sum_new.PNG)

 * The school summary for Thomas High School was also affect marginally.
-Shown below in the old and new THS summary, the scores and percentages decreased at most roughly 0.35.
+Shown below in the old and new THS summary, the scores and percentages mostly decreased at a maximum of roughly 0.35.
+Notably, the average reading score increased by approximately 0.05.
 Like the district summary, this change is slight because only a small population of the total population was altered.
   * Old School Summary: ![School_Summary_Old](https://github.com/daniel-sh-au/UofT_DataBC_Module04_school-district-analysis/blob/main/Resources/results_school_sum_old.PNG)
   * New School Summary: ![School_Summary_New](https://github.com/daniel-sh-au/UofT_DataBC_Module04_school-district-analysis/blob/main/Resources/results_school_sum_new.PNG)